-All items of material and equipment shall be subject to surveillance by the Engineer at the point of production, manufacture or shipment to determine if the Contractor, producer, manufacturer or shipper maintains an adequate quality control system in conformance with the requirements detailed herein and the applicable technical specifications and plans.
+All items of material and equipment shall be subject to surveillance by the Engineer at the point of production, manufacture or shipper maintains an adequate quality control system in conformance with the requirements detailed herein and the applicable technical specifications and plans.
 In addition, all items of materials, equipment and work in place shall be subject to surveillance by the Engineer at the site for the same purpose.